AlmiriQ/AlmiriQ/README.md

 My other skills:
   + Git - 50/50
   + Soft skills - what are soft skills?
-  + Linux - oh yeah i use arch btw
+  + Linux - no arch i use nixos btw
   + Also HTML+CSS but I'm not a designer so yeah

 My hardware:
   + AMD Ryzen 7 3700 (Matisse, 8-core, 7nm, up to 4.4 GHz, 2019 year)
   + Dualrank DDR4 RAM 16GB (1 slot)
   + AMD Radeon RX 6800 XT with 16 GB VRAM (yeah ty amd for lots of vram lets fucking run AI locally)
   + FullHD 60 Hz display that needs replacement :/

 My software:
-  + OS: Arch Linux
+  + OS: NixOS
-  + Wayland Compositor: Hyprland (with waybar)
+  + DE: KDE
   + Firefox
   + Sublime Text as IDE